Veterinary Technology Assistant

 Direct to Work, Stackable

-At CCD, we offer you two options to get started in this fast-growing field: the veterinary technician associate degree program and the veterinary technician assistant certificate program.
+At CCD, we offer you two options to get started in this fast-growing field:

-The veterinary technology assistant certificate program provides training in veterinary health and handling of various domestic and exotic species, focusing on tasks for assisting veterinary technicians and veterinarians.
+The Veterinary Technology Assistant Certificate Program provides training in veterinary health and handling of various domestic and exotic species, focusing on tasks for assisting veterinary technicians and veterinarians.

 As a program graduate, you will be able to perform tasks that include: